tubearchivist/tubearchivist-jf-plugin/README.md

 2. Build plugin with following command
   ```
-  dotnet publish Jellyfin.Plugin.TubeArchivistMetadata --configuration Release --output bin
+  dotnet publish Jellyfin.Plugin.tubearchivist-jf-plugin --configuration Release --output bin
   ```

-3. Place the dll-file in the `plugins/TubeArchivistMetadata` folder (you might need to create the folders) of your Jellyfin installation
+3. Place the dll-file in the `plugins/tubearchivist-jf-plugin` folder (you might need to create the folders) of your Jellyfin installation

 ## License